-Other third-country nationals must apply for visitor's visa or residence permit to come to Norway.
-The residence permit could be granted on grounds of work or studies.
+Other third-country nationals must apply for a visitor's visa or a residence permit to come to Norway.
+A residence permit could be granted on grounds of work or studies.
 Specific and strict conditions must be met to receive a residence permit.

-As a general rule the residence permit on grounds of work, , is not given if the position can be filled by domestic labour or labour from EU, see Section 23 in the Immigration Act.
-Ordinary residence permit also requires that such persons are able to cover their living expenses and have got accommodation, see Section 58.
-It is normally not possible to apply for a residence permit while staying in Norway.
+As a general rule, a residence permit on grounds of work, is not given if the position can be filled by domestic labour or labour from the EU, see Section 23 of the Immigration Act.
+An ordinary residence permit also requires that such persons are able to cover their living expenses and have accommodation, see Section 58 of the Immigration Act.
+Normally, it is not possible to apply for a residence permit while staying in Norway.
 The persons have to apply before entering Norway, see Section 56.